Luizbrandt/Luizbrandt/readme.md

 ## :mag: Who am I?

-Just a 24 year old guy trying to figure out things, always trying to code every single issue to turn them on solutions.
+Hi!
+I'm a developer.
+Just a 24 year old guy trying to figure out things, always trying to code every single issue to turn it on solutions.
+Numbers, coffee, dogs and lines of code are my main passions.

 ## :chart_with_upwards_trend: Goals for 2021